Skip to content

 Looking at the full picture, the division of labor between OpenCode and OMO becomes clear — OpenCode provides the mechanism, OMO provides the policy:

-This series focuses on OMO rather than OpenCode because multi-agent orchestration is built from scratch by OMO — it’s OMO’s most critical differentiator, and the key to building the AI team I’m after.
+This series focuses on OMO rather than OpenCode because multi-agent orchestration is built from scratch by OMO — it’s OMO’s most critical differentiator, and the most valuable part to learn from.

 What’s Next